 Origins of Meal Prep Slow Cooker Lentil Stew Recipe:

-As was previously mentioned, lentils have always played a very important part in Italian culture and Italian cuisine.
+As was previously mentioned, lentils have always played a very important part of Italian culture and Italian cuisine.

 We have a tradition in my family: every New Year’s Eve, we eat lentils.
 The lentils represent the prosperity we hope to have in the new year.
 But of course, we don’t only eat them once a year!
 Lentils are enjoyed at any meal and throughout the year.